 Ritsema is originally from Michigan and graduated from Alma College in his home state in 2005 with a degree in elementary education.
 Before becoming a principal, Ritsema worked as a math teacher in Pasco County.

-4. Ritsema’s Twitter Page Has Been Mostly Quiet Since Last Post in March 2017 Where He Frequently Shared Upbeat School Events
+4. Ritsema’s Twitter Page Has Been Mostly Quiet Since His Last Post in March Of 2017, Where He Frequently Shared Upbeat School Events

 The Cypress Creek Middle High School, home Of The Coyotes, serves students in grades 6 through 11.
 It had recently undergone new construction and Ritsema chronicled that progress on his Twitter account.

 According to a community newsletter, Ritsema is the assistant principal for 7th and 8th grade at Cypress Creek.

 Along with his time at Cypress Creek and Pine View Middle School, Ritsema has worked as a teacher at Paul R. Smith Middle School and Seven Springs Middle School and as an administrator at River Ridge Middle School.